grutig/gpsclock/README.md

 to get sync from a GPS receiver.
 However, GPS can get time to acquire a steady signal, so it is important to have a way to simply know the 'quality' of time.

-GpsClock interacts with gpsd (that handles the GPS position data) and chrony (that gets the time from PPS dat) and shows that 'quality', along with the position in Maidenhead grid locator (QRA) notation, that is the one we ham radio operator use.
+GpsClock interacts with gpsd (that handles GPS position data) and chrony (that gets the time from PPS data) and shows that 'quality', along with the position in Maidenhead grid locator (QRA) notation, that is the one we ham radio operator use to identify our location.